The Board

 Josh Downes

-Josh is a Chartered Surveyor and is a Senior Development Manager at commercial property developer Langtree, and has worked in both the private sector and within public/private sector entities.
+Josh is a Chartered Surveyor and is a Senior Development Manager at commercial property developer Langtree and has worked in both the private sector and within the public/private sector entities.
 He has gained considerable experience in urban regeneration, public/private partnerships and managing complex multi-disciplinary developments.

 Josh is dedicated to enhancing the safety and quality of life in Runcorn, aiming to create a more secure environment for its residents, employees, and visitors.
 With a strong connection to Halton and considerable experience working within Halton across a number of projects, Josh’s profound enthusiasm drives his commitment to elevating the entire borough’s well-being and prosperity.